awsteiner/o2scl/doc/o2scl/sphinx/anneal.rst

 Simulated annealing introduction
 --------------------------------

-Minimization by simulated annealing is performed by descendants of sim_anneal (see :ref:`anneal_gsl <anneal_gsl>`).
+Minimization by simulated annealing is performed by a modified version of the GSL algorithm in the :ref:`anneal_gsl <anneal_gsl>` class.
+A version which includes OpenMP and MPI parallelization is provided in :ref:`anneal_para <anneal_para>`.

-..
-  Because simulated
-  annealing is particularly well-suited to parallelization, a multi-threaded minimizer analogous to \ref o2scl::anneal_gsl is given in \ref o2scl::anneal_mt.
-This header-only class uses the Boost libraries and requires it for use.

 Simulated annealing example
 ---------------------------